-When I was a computer science/philosophy student at CMU, I took a design project course to learn about this interface design notion I’d heard about.
+When I was a student at Carnegie Mellon University, I took a design project course to learn about this “interface design” notion I’d heard about.
 The first day of class I arrived at the studio room, and found a young man at a drawing table, sketching out different variations of the Walkman he was designing.
 I got close enough to see the large sketchpad and saw 30 or 40 different variations that he had considered and put down on paper.
 I introduced myself, pleaded ignorance about design, and asked him why he needed to make so many sketches.
 He thought for a second, and then said, “I don’t know what a good idea looks like until I’ve seen the bad ones.”
 I smiled, but was puzzled.
 I felt like going back across campus to the computer science labs.
 If he’s a designer, shouldn’t he make fewer sketches instead of more?
 I didn’t really understand what he was talking about until many years later.

 When I started at Microsoft, I was embarrassed to document bad ideas.
 I kept a notebook with me at all times to write down ideas when I was in meetings, or traveling on the bus to work, but I never let anyone see it.
 Many of these ideas were awful, just plain unworkable.
 But with each idea I came up with, no matter how bad, it revealed some other way of thinking about the problem.
 Each new idea I sketched out was more informed than the last.
 Each bad idea illustrated some important aspect of the problem that I hadn’t thought about before.
 Out of every five or six ideas, I’d have one or two that might be feasible.
 The sketching helped me, but it was something I didn’t want others to know I did.
 I thought folks would think I wasn’t a good designer if they saw how many sketches I made.